-The ADC12DL065 is a dual, low power monolithic CMOS analog-to-digital converter capable of converting analog input signals into 12-bit digital words at 65 Megasamples per second (MSPS).
-This converter uses a differential, pipeline architecture with digital error correction and an on-chip sample-andhold circuit to minimize power consumption while providing excellent dynamic performance and a 250 MHz Full Power Bandwidth.
-Operating on a single +3.3V power supply, the ADC12DL065 achieves 11.0 effective bits at nyquist and consumes just 360 mW at 65 MSPS, including the reference current.
-The Power Down feature reduces power consumption to 36 mW.
+The ADC12DL080 is a dual, low power monolithic CMOS analog-to-digital converter capable of converting analog input signals into 12-bit digital words at 80 Megasamples per second (MSPS).
+This converter uses a differential, pipeline architecture with digital error correction and an on-chip sample-andhold circuit to minimize power consumption while providing excellent dynamic performance and a 600 MHz Full Power Bandwidth.
+Operating on a single +3.3V power supply, the ADC12DL080 achieves 11.0 effective bits at Nyquist and consumes just 447mW at 80 MSPS.
+The Power Down feature reduces power consumption to 50 mW.

 The differential inputs provide a full scale differential input swing equal to 2 times V{REF} with the possibility of a single-ended input.
 Full use of the differential input is recommended for optimum performance.
-The digital outputs from the two ADC's are available on a single multiplexed 12-bit bus or on separate buses.
-Duty cycle stabilization and output data format are selectable using a guad state function pin.
+Duty cycle stabilization and output data format are selectable.
 The output data can be set for offset binary or two's complement.

-To ease interfacing to lower voltage systems, the digital output driver power pins of the ADC12DL065 can be connected to a separate supply voltage in the range of 2.4V to the analog supply voltage.
+To ease interfacing to lower voltage systems, the digital output driver power pins of the ADC12DL080 can be connected to a separate supply voltage in the range of 2.4V to the analog supply voltage.
 This device is available in the 64-lead TQFP package and will operate over the industrial temperature range of -40°C to +85°C. An evaluation board is available to ease the evaluation process.